Please share!

 Once you find a budgeting method that you like, I think one of the common challenges of budgeting is tracking your spending.
 If you want to stay on top of your spending habits, use this FREE Daily Expense Tracker.

-If you don’t like to manually track your spending (like me), you can use a third-party website like Personal Capital to see your spending all in one place.
-Personal Capital is a FREE wealth management tool to help you get a better understanding of your finances.
+If you don’t like to manually track your spending (like me), you can use a third-party website like Empower to see your spending all in one place.
+Empower is a FREE wealth management tool to help you get a better understanding of your finances.

 After you link all your accounts, you can see all your accounts in one place to have better money oversight.